cran-task-views/ChemPhys/ChemPhys.md

     NMR (nuclear magnetic resonance) spectra.
 -   The `r pkg("spectrino")` package provides tools for spectra viewing and organization.
+-   The `r pkg("NIRStat")` package provides transfusion-related differential tests on near-infrared spectroscopy (NIRS) time series.
+-   The `r pkg("serrsBayes")` package allows Bayesian modeling of raman spectroscopy data.

 ### Chromatography

-- `r pkg("chromatographR")` provides an interface to load and analyze simple chromatography data such as HPLC-DAD/UV or GC-FID.
-- `r pkg("chromConverter")` provides parsers to read chromatographic data into R. It currently supports Agilent Chemstation and Masshunter files as well as a growing list of text-based formats.
+-   `r pkg("chromConverter")` provides parsers to read chromatographic data into R. It can work with a wide range of formats.
+-   `r pkg("GCalignR")` aligns peaks based on peak retention times and matches homologous peaks across samples.
+-   The `r pkg("LCMSQA")` package provides tools to check the quality of liquid chromatograph/mass spectrometry (LC/MS) experiments.
+-   `r pkg("RGCxGC")` is a toolbox for the analysis of bidimensional gas chromatography data.
+-   The `r pkg("RpeakChrom")` package contains tools for chromatographic column characterization and modeling chromatographic peaks.

 ### Mass Spectrometry

--   The `r bioc("MSnbase")` defines infrastructure for mass spectrometry-based proteomics data handling, plotting, processing and quantification.
+-   `r bioc("MSnbase")` defines infrastructure for mass spectrometry-based proteomics data handling, plotting, processing and quantification.
--   The `r pkg("MALDIquant")` provides tools for quantitative analysis of MALDI-TOF mass spectrometry data, with support for baseline correction, peak detection and plotting of mass spectra.
+-   `r pkg("MALDIquant")` provides tools for
+    quantitative analysis of MALDI-TOF mass spectrometry data, with support for baseline correction, peak detection and plotting of mass spectra.   `r pkg("MALDIquantForeign")` imports data into/from
+    'MALDIquant' objects.
 -   The `r pkg("OrgMassSpecR")` package is for organic/biological mass spectrometry, with a focus on graphical display, quantification using stable isotope dilution, and protein